Valhalla train crash: Driver's behavior

-The original question, why Brody had driven forward into the path of the train and thus made the accident inevitable, could not be answered conclusively due to her death.
+The original question, why Ellen Brody had driven forward into the path of the train and thus made the accident inevitable, could not be answered conclusively due to her death.
 The NTSB had investigated some of the theories that had been put forth.
 It found many of them unlikely or insufficient explanations for her action.

-Brody appeared to have slept well, according to her husband, in the days leading up to the accident.
+Ellen appeared to have slept well, according to her husband Alan, in the days leading up to the accident.
 Her cell phone records showed no sign that she was awake between midnight and 9 a.m. when she usually slept, and her coworkers said she had exhibited no exhaustion at her job.
 She took medication for her hypothyroidism, which could have left her fatigued if she had missed a dose, but her husband said that did not appear to have happened.

-The investigators also considered whether Brody had been able to hear or see the train coming.
+The investigators also considered whether Ellen had been able to hear or see the train coming.
 Using a similar 2011 ML350, they measured the volume of the train horn at the distances where she might have been able to get out of the train's way.
 They found that the horn became distinctly louder from inside the vehicle when it was 350 ft away, about four seconds before impact.
 From 100 ft, the horn's volume was measured at 93.5 decibels (dB), 50.5 dB louder than ambient noise level inside the Mercedes, much higher than the 13 dB level above ambient recommended by ISO 7731 for audibility of emergency signals and warnings.
 The investigators allowed, however, that their tests were done with the car's radio and heater off, which may not have been the case with Brody's car that night.

-Whether the train's lights were visible or not was harder to determine.
-From where Brody was when she was out of her car, on its driver's side, the vehicle itself as well as the nearby substation would have partially obscured the approaching train.
+Whether the train's lights were visible was harder to determine.
+From where Ellen was when she was out of her car, on its driver's side, the vehicle itself as well as the nearby substation would have partially obscured the approaching train.
 Other light sources in the area, from other vehicles (as Hope had speculated), the perimeter of a nearby building and her own car, may also have distracted her as she returned to the ML350.